dodosaurus/dodosaurus.github.io/README.md

 ## 🚀 JK Web

 Portofolio website built with Gatsby and Tailwind.
-Hosting is planned on Netlify.
+Hosting is planned on Netlify/GitHub Pages.

 1. When preparing Gatsby+Tailwind boilerplate, follow guides on both docu's simulatenously.
 It took me long time to set it up.